moonhappy/phizz/docs/MILESTONE_1_review_1.md

        * There is no playTitle method in the Player class.
        * There is no loop for reading A/V frames/packets.

-   * Task 3.3 (Implement Simulated Menu Navigation): Not Implemented.
+   * Task 3.3 (Implement Simulated Menu Navigation): Done.
-       * There is no interactive console loop to read user input in Main.kt.
+       * An interactive console loop is implemented in `Main.kt` (`runInteractiveLoop`).
-       * There are no calls to any navigation functions (e.g., bd_send_key).
+       * It reads user input (w, s, a, d, e) and calls `player.sendKey`.
+       * `Player.kt` delegates to `LibBluRay.bd_user_input`.

   In summary, significant progress has been made since the last review.
-The JNA bindings are now complete for the required scope, and the ISO loading and title discovery logic is fully functional.
-The remaining work focuses on the actual playback simulation (frame reading) and interactive menu navigation.
+The JNA bindings are complete, ISO loading and title discovery are functional, and the interactive menu navigation is implemented.
+The remaining work focuses on refining the playback simulation and handling more complex navigation scenarios.